 Vietnamese new year

-A Vietnamese family decorating their home with flowers to celebrate Tet
+A Vietnamese family decorating their home for Tết.

 Mid-Autumn Festival (Tết Trung Thu)